kowalskiw/fireeng-tools/structures/README.md

 * `safir_tools.py` - pre- and postprocessing of SAFIR® simulations

-* `get_in.py` - picking IN files from GiD catalogues and putting them into one directory
+* `get_in.py` - picking files with given extension (IN by default) from GiD catalogues and putting them into one directory

 * `section_temp.py` - calculating mean temperature from TEM results